 It might be limited in some ways when it comes to text editing, but it’s still a beautifully designed app which is fun to use.

 Benefit: The app integrates with iOS 8’s new Extension feature, thus you can edit your photo and easily import back to Storehouse.

 Rookie is a camera app and photo editor in one.
 The camera side of the app offers a self-timer, zoom, anti-shake, exposure controls, focus, and live filter camera, which is one of the best features.

 If you want to unlock all the features, you will have to upgrade to the full version.

 Benefit: You can shoot either from within the app or import existing photos, and use plenty of filters that are quite useful.

 #4 VSCO Cam

 VSCO Cam is another camera and editing app with a user-friendly interface.
-Unlike other similar apps, when it comes to fades and tones, VSCO Cam offers truly subtle filters that create an analogue film effect.
+Unlike other similar apps, when it comes to fades and tones.
 As a result, you get an elegant, timeless image.
-The app is free but you get a little number of filters, which are still good enough to get that smooth effect – more filters you can either download free or purchase.
+The app is free but you get a little number of filters, which are still good enough to get that smooth effect.
+More filters you can either download free or purchase.